MIRRORSTANDARD

 How We Handle Mistakes

-Spelling mistakes, grammar issues, or typos that don’t change the meaning of the story — are corrected quickly without a note.
+Spelling mistakes, grammatical errors, or typos that do not alter the meaning of the article are corrected promptly without a correction note.

 Factual errors